 I believe we can love technology, yet not become a slave to it.
 We can use it as a means to make our lives easier and to become more organized.
+And it can start with organizing your week on Monday.
 It takes some practice and discipline but “discipline is just a choice between what you want now and what you want most”.

 I want to have more time to prioritize what matters.
 I love the idea of being tech-savvy in today’s world, stress-free in this fast-paced life and not answering, automatically, “I am busy” but simply, “I am happy.”
 No more of this feeling of being overwhelmed.